subzerocloud/showcase/README.md

 ## What is this?

 **subZero** is a library implemented in Rust with JS/TypeScript [bindings](https://www.npmjs.com/package/@subzerocloud/nodejs) that allows developers to implement their own customizable backend APIs on top of any database.
-The resulting REST API is PostgREST compattible.
+The resulting REST API is PostgREST compatible.
 Currently PostgreSQL, SQLite, MySQL and ClickHouse are supported as target databases.

 This repository is a showcases the functionality and versatility of the new codebase.